Top 35 Most Popular Hunting Movies

 Average

-Directed by Michael Cimino, The Deer Hunter is a powerful film set during the Vietnam War.
-It follows the lives of three friends from a Pennsylvania steel town as they are drafted into the army and sent to Vietnam, forever altering the course of their lives.
+Directed by Michael Cimino, The Deer Hunter stands as a cinematic masterpiece set against the backdrop of the Vietnam War.
+The film centers on three close friends from a Pennsylvania steel town, whose lives are dramatically transformed when they are drafted into military service and sent to Vietnam.

 4